At0micenergy/Blog/_posts/2024-10-04-Powershell_Code_obfuscation.md

 ```

 ### Q2.What parameter in the powershell script makes it so that the powershell window is hidden when executed?

+This flag sets the window style of the PowerShell process to "Hidden," which means it runs without displaying a visible window, this is commonly used for running scripts in the background without user interference.

 ```powershell
 -W Hidden
 ```

 ### Q3.What parameter in the Powershell script prevents the user from closing the process?

+This flag stands for "NonInteractive" and runs PowerShell in non-interactive mode, meaning it doesn't wait for user input or display prompts.

 ```powershell
 -NonI
 ```

 ### Q4.What line of code allows the script to interact with websites and retrieve information from them?

 ```powershell